readdle/app-store-server-api/README.md

 }
 ```

 In most examples `transactionId` is used.
-Please, consider that `transactionId` is related to `environment`, so if you put `transactionId` from the sandbox the `environment` property should be `Sandbox` as well, otherwise you'll get "Transaction not found" error.
+Please, consider that `transactionId` is related to `environment`, so if you put `transactionId` from the sandbox the `environment` property should be `Sandbox` as well, otherwise you'll get `{"errorCode":4040010,"errorMessage":"Transaction id not found."}` error.

 For `Order ID lookup` you have to specify `orderId`.
 This endpoint (and, consequently, the example) is not available in the sandbox environment.